A Developer’s Guide to Startup Security: 5 Common Threats

 Keep in mind: For every threat that emerges, new solutions and methods of prevention also come up as well.
 Everybody learns with each vulnerability.
 Security is an investment; a dollar saved is not earned.

-In second part of this post, we’ll cover 15 ways you can secure your startup against these common threats—including authentication stacks (involving Yubikeys and Magic Links), user provisioning, edge networks, audit logs, and coding best practices.
+In the second part of this post, we’ll cover 15 ways you can secure your startup against these common threats—including authentication stacks (involving Yubikeys and Magic Links), user provisioning, edge networks, audit logs, and coding best practices.
 You can also read some of our other blog posts, including these ones on SOC 2 compliance and security policy document examples.